sillsdev/ptx2pdf/docs/documentation/snippets.md

 until they are disabled.

 **ptxp:diastop** is followed by a list of diacritic list ids to be disabled.

+**ptxp:diapause** turns off all diacritic colouring but remembers the settings ready to turn them back on again.
+This means that if there is no diacritic colouring active, then nothing gets turned on and off.

+**ptxp:diaunpause** turn back on the diacritic colouring for the corresponding balanced ptxp:diapause.
+These pair using a stack.

 # Python scripts